Conservation and restoration of paintings: Watercolor and gouache

-Water color and Gouache paintings are pigments mixed into water-soluble gums that are applied onto paper or rigid board supports.
+Watercolor and gouache paintings are pigments mixed into water-soluble gums that are applied onto paper or rigid board supports.
 Due to its thin washes and light colors, watercolor paintings are very light sensitive.
 Also, due to their exposed support they are vulnerable to damage from dirt, dust, and pollutants.
 Gouache paintings can form layers like acrylic and oil paint, but is still vulnerable to the same agents of deterioration as watercolors.